maedoc/frand123/Readme.md

 ### testNormDoublePerformance
 #### Description
 Prints out serial and OpenMP parallel timings for the generation and summation of 10^9 random numbers

+### testWichura4x32Kernel
+#### Description
+This test generates 10^8 uniformly distributed single precision real random numbers and applies the PPND7 implementation in as241.c (taken from GRASS GIS) to generate reference normally distributed random numbers.
+Then, these reference values are compared to those computed from the exact same uniformly distributed numbers using the function wichura2x64Kernel.
+Deviations up to 1e-14 are tolerated.

+### testNormSinglePerformance
+#### Description
+Prints out serial and OpenMP parallel timings for the generation and summation of 10^9 random numbers.

 ## License
 still to do